Podcast: Tototheo on rethinking maritime digitalization

 In the latest episode of Listen Up!, Marine Log’s official podcast, we take a closer look at digital transformation in the maritime sector—beyond the buzzwords.
 Host Heather Ervin is joined by Vlassis Papapanagiotis, chief commercial officer at Tototheo Global, a Cyprus-based maritime connectivity and technology provider, to explore how the industry can separate true innovation from hype.

-While many maritime companies are eager to “jump on the digital bandwagon,” Papapanagiotis emphasizes the need to correct its course.
+While many maritime companies are eager to “jump on the digital bandwagon,” Papapanagiotis, emphasizes the need to correct its course.
 He discusses how adopting technology too quickly—or without a clear strategy—can create more challenges than solutions.
 From evaluating which innovations truly add value, to aligning digital tools with long-term business goals, the conversation offers a grounded perspective on navigating the digital shift.

 The episode also touches on over-hyped technologies and provides insights into how maritime companies can integrate new systems without disrupting core operations.